seekasra/DiBucket/README.md

 # DiBucket
-A Diagram Bucket for blueprints, flowcharts and architectures
+A Diagram Bucket for blueprints, flowcharts and architectures mostly from draw.io